ericandersonr/Landmark_LCIRT_Codebase/README.md

-#### Python Code for Streaming Eye Tracker and fNIR data based on the Lab Streaming Layer (LSL) ####
+#### Eye Tracker and fNIR Python Code for Lab Streaming Layer (LSL) ####

-The LCIRT Lab has developed a solution for collecting synchronous data from multiple synchronized research tools as well as user mouse movements.
-The solutions developed for the Eye Tracker and fNIR tools are shared here with the hope that it will aid others in their research eforts.
-Click on the file name below to open or click the link above to go the GitHub repository.
+We are sharing code that broadcasts data from our eye tracker and fNIR devices using the Lab Streaming Layer.
+To the best of our knowledge, the LCIRT Lab's ability to gather data from EEG, eye tracker, and fNIR synchronously provides an innovative research tool for non-invasive experiments.
+The code below (click on file name) will allow users to broadcast a continuous stream of measurement data from each device.
 1. **[Eye Tracker code](/LCIRT_fNIR_LSL.py):** This is our replacement to the code included in the LSL distribution
 2. **[fNIR code](/LCIRT_EyelinkSync_LSL.py):** This adds the capability to stream fNIR data
+> Code also available directly from the GitHub Site

 ###### Authors ######